The Co-op Process & Experience

-Northeastern’s Spring 2021 semester begins on January 19, 2020.
-We encourage employers to post positions during the first two weeks of January so students can begin to review them as they acclimate to their Spring courses; however, employers are welcome to post job descriptions throughout the Fall 2021 recruitment cycle and there is no deadline to post a co-op position.
+Northeastern’s Fall 2021 semester begins on September 8, 2021.
+We encourage employers to post positions during the first two weeks of January so students can begin to review them as they acclimate to their Fall courses; however, employers are welcome to post job descriptions throughout the Spring 2022 recruitment cycle and there is no deadline to post a co-op position.
 Co-op Coordinators meet with students in January and February to review previous experiences and set goals for the upcoming co-op search, and continue to guide and support students through their co-op searches and career exploration.

 The co-op interview and offer process is fast-paced.
 We encourage employers to limit interview rounds to two (maximum) and to follow up with students within a week of the interview, optimally sooner, if you would like to make an offer.

 Northeastern utilizes NUworks, powered by Symplicity.
 You can post open co-op opportunities and review applicants’ resumes through our NUworks portal.
 If it is your first time logging in, or if you need to reset your password, you can click “Forgot Password” to reset your account.
 Your email address will serve as your Username.

 A compelling and inclusive job description will help you to attract a diverse pool of students and drive applications to your role.
 The D’Amore-McKim Co-op team is committed to acknowledging and embracing the unique identities of each member in our community, and we are committed to supporting our employer partners in their pursuit of a more equitable society.
 If you have any questions or would like feedback on your job description, your Co-op Coordinator will be happy to work with you!

 Additional resources to support diversity, equity, and inclusion in your recruitment practices can be found on our Employer Engagement Diversity Recruiting Support page.

 - Avoid “gender-coded” words